Tel Aviv Metro

-Tel Aviv Metro (also MetroTLV) is a planned subway system for the Tel Aviv Metropolitan Area.
-It will augment the Tel Aviv Light Rail and Israel Railways suburban lines and consist of three underground metro lines and 109 stations to form a rapid transit transportation solution for the city.
+Tel Aviv Metro (also MetroTLV) is an underground rapid transit system being built in the Tel Aviv Metropolitan Area.
+It will consist of three metro lines (M1, M2 and M3) with a total of 109 stations across 145 km of route.
+The Metro will operate alongside the Tel Aviv Light Rail and Israel Railways suburban lines in the city.
+The trains are expected to be fully automated to GoA4 standard, without the need for a driver.

-Construction started in 2025, with the first public opening scheduled for 2032.
+Preliminary construction work started in 2025, with public opening scheduled for 2037.
 The legal foundation for building the metro is found in National Outline Plan 70.

 History

 The plan for the metro was raised in 2015 by the Israeli ministry of finance, bypassing the transportation ministry.
 The ministry's rationale was that the light rail plan would not be sufficient to answer Tel Aviv's transportation needs as early as the 2020s, when the first lines would be completed.
 Multiple alternatives were proposed in internal discussions.
 At the time, the plan was met with surprise by the transportation ministry.

 By early 2016, the two ministries agreed on a general outline that would include three of the seven planned light rail lines, in addition to three new metro lines.
 In September 2016, the government-owned company NTA (Hebrew acronym for Urban Transportation Lines) released a feasibility study tender for the metro lines.
 The final cost of all lines is estimated at NIS 130–150 billion (USD – billion).

 In July 2018, NTA published a tender for the planning of the three subway lines.
 In July 2018, McKinsey submitted a report on the financial aspects of the project to the Israeli government.
 The architects chosen to head the planning teams are Dana Kehat from Mansfeld–Kehat for M1, Eliezer Armon for M2 and Edna Lerman for M3.

 On 15 April 2019, the National Infrastructures Committee approved the route of all three metro lines.

 In December 2022, trial excavation to assess the ground conditions to be encountered during the construction of the metro began.

 On 29 August 2023, Israeli Transport Minister Miri Regev signed an order allowing land acquisition to build the metro system to begin.

+On 18 December 2025, a cornerstone laying ceremony was held to mark the start of construction work on the project in Petah Tikva.
+The ceremony was attended by Prime Minister Benjamin Netanyahu and Transport Minister Miri Regev.